mopsicus/ubh/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 UBH is Unity editor tool without dependencies*.
-Just add package to your project, edit config file and use.
+Just add package to your project, create config file and use.

 ### Requirements
 1. Unity 2020+